maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 how Bob is able to interpret the graph until he decides of the next network event.

 We stop at b_19, when Bob takes his decision.
-At this stage, he doesn't know wether Carol has reached agreement, but he knows that if she continues gossiping, she will eventually reach agreement on the same value.
+At this stage, he doesn't know whether Carol has reached agreement, but he knows that if she continues gossiping, she will eventually reach agreement on the same value.

 ![Alt text](./gossip_graph.dot.svg)